 A Note on Interpretation.

 Making historically inspired ceramics is not just about the forms alone.
 It’s about the history of artistic expression on a communal level, and what that story has to offer us today.
 This work asks us to consider not just the past but how we understand our relationship to the past.
-For example, I especially appreciate the early redware potters’ approach to their tools and materials.
+For example, I appreciate the early redware potters’ approach to their tools and materials.
 They generally made do with what they had near at hand, rather than doing whatever it took to get what they wanted.
 That pragmatism takes on a profound sense today, as we address our own footprint on the planet.